dustinpfister/blog_posts/_posts/js-onchange.md

 ## 1 - onchange event example

-For a simple example of the onchange event hander here is an example that uses the document.querySelector method to get references to an input tag, and a paragraph tag.
+For a simple example of the onchange event hander here is an example that uses the [document.querySelector](/2020/06/23/js-document-queryselector/) method to get references to an input tag, as well as a paragraph tag.
 When the text of the text input element changes the event fires, and the value of the input element can be used to update the output that is set in the paragraph element.

 ```html
 <html>